gorjan-mishevski/puzzle/README.md

 response := puzzle.PriceHistoryByDay("USD", []string{"ETH", "BTC"}, 1452680400)
 ```

-1st Argument is the base we want to converto from.
+1st Argument is the base we want to converto from.<br>
-2nd Argument the currency we want to get it's rate.
+2nd Argument the currency we want to get it's rate.<br>
 3rd Argument is the timestamp.
-Note, it will get the price at the end of the day GMT based on the requested timestamp.
+Note, it will get the price at the end of the day GMT based on the requested timestamp.<br>

 Response: